git-token/documentation/evaluating_projects_with_gittoken.md

 ### Team

->I don’t know what a business is.
-All a company is is a bunch of people together to create a product or service.
-There’s no such thing as a business, just pursuit of a goal—a group of people pursuing a goal.
-~Elon Musk

 Team is the only metric that can be directly assessed at any stage of a company’s life.
 It’s hard to know much about a product that hasn’t been built or a market that hasn’t been explored, but before there’s anything there’s a team.
 In some cases VCs will almost entirely ignore product and market on the assumption that a good team with neither will solve the problem while a bad team with both will squander the opportunity.

 The importance of teams isn’t to say that founders need to be a group of MIT graduates with 10 years or more of experience in the domain they’re exploring because [even they can forget to change their passwords](https://www.wired.com/story/enigma-ico-ethereum-heist/).